krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     principals which require preauthentication.

 **-failurecountinterval** *failuretime*
-    sets the allowable time between authentication failures.
+    (:ref:`getdate` string) sets the allowable time between authentication failures.
 If an authentication failure happens after *failuretime* has elapsed since the previous failure, the number of authentication failures is reset to 1.

 **-lockoutduration** *lockouttime*
-    sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
+    (:ref:`getdate` string) sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
     A duration of 0 means forever.

 Example: